 It’s very common to experience mild symptoms of PMS in the days leading up to your period.
 You can often find relief with at-home remedies.

-But if your symptoms are severe enough to affect your ability to enjoy life or participate in your usual daily activities, talk to your doctor.
+But if your symptoms are severe enough to affect your ability to enjoy life or participate in your usual daily activities, talk to a doctor.